ahmadajmi/CSS-Grid-Layout/README.md

 [Flexbox and Grid Layout by: Rachel Andrew](http://www.slideshare.net/rachelandrew/flexbox-and-grid-layout/89)

+## Conclusion

+Yes, the new Grid Module is awesome in different areas like: less code we have to write, the power of changing the layout only with CSS, responsive design, and I advice everyone to give it a try.

 ## Resources

 If you want to get deeper into the Module, you can check these great resources: